magmide/magmide/posts/what-is-rok.md

 https://project-oak.github.io/rust-verification-tools/2021/09/01/retrospective.html
-we have to go all the way. anything less than the capabilities given by a full proof checker proving theories on the literal environment abstractions isn't going to be good enough, will always have bugs and hard edges and cases that can't be done. but those full capabilties can *contain* other more "ad hoc" things like fuzzers, quickcheck libraries, test generators, etc. we must build upon a rok!
+we have to go all the way. anything less than the capabilities given by a full proof checker proving theories on the literal environment abstractions isn't going to be good enough, will always have bugs and hard edges and cases that can't be done. but those full capabilties can *contain* other more "ad hoc" things like fuzzers, quickcheck libraries, test generators, etc. we must build upon a magma!